 Two years after introducing the world to 2 Dope Queens, hosts Phoebe Robinson and Jessica Williams expanded beyond traditional podcasting to bring their hilarious commentary to HBO.
-Here, the two comedians chat with EBONY about everything, including Michelle Obama, the importance of Black women’s voices and why fans can look forward to the return of 2 Dope Queens.
+Here, the two comedians chat with EBONY about a variety of topcs, including Michelle Obama, the importance of Black women’s voices and why fans can look forward to the return of 2 Dope Queens.

-EBONY: You guys recently sat down with our forever First Lady, Michelle Obama, to discuss her biography, Becoming.
+EBONY: You guys recently sat down with our forever first lady, Michelle Obama, to discuss her autobiography, Becoming.
 How was it having her as a guest on 2 Dope Queens?

-Phoebe Robinson: I was actually a bit anxious about it, even though I did all this research on her before hand.
+Robinson: I was actually a bit anxious about it, even though I did all this research on her beforehand.
 I really like to know more about my guests than they know about themselves.
-Her book is so extraordinary, her life is so fascinating and she has such a universal message that when we walked into her office, it felt like we were just going to see our friend, Meesh!
-I know she’s the former First Lady, but we’re just going to hang out and chill.
+Her book is so extraordinary, her life is so fascinating and she has such a universal message that when we walked into her office, it felt like we were just going to see our friend Meesh!
+I know she’s the former first lady, but we’re just going to hang out and chill.

-JW: Yeah, I agree.
+Williams: Yeah, I agree.
 Phoebe and I really talk to each other about so much, and I think that’s why people love 2 Dope Queens.
 It makes them feel like they’re just hanging out with their homies.
-We’re hanging out with comics, who are our homies, and people that we actually like, and people pick up on that.
+We’re hanging out with comics, who are our homies and people we actually like, and people pick up on that.

 How was the transition for you guys moving from traditional podcasting to a television series for HBO?

 Robinson: It’s been fun.
 I think we learned so much doing the podcast that now we have no problem rolling up our sleeves and really grinding it out.
 There’s no podcast network that has the budget of an HBO or similar platform, so you really learn how to do a lot of different things.
 When we got to HBO, we were able to really be a part of the process.